 Head over to the East End of the resort and stop in at Blue Hole Water Sports to enjoy a fun day out on the water.
 Rent a kayak, snorkel gear or paddle boards.

 I rented a single kayak for an hour adventure through Bailey’s Bay.
 The water was a beautiful shade of turquoise blue and during my tour, I got to see colorful Bermudian homes, cliffs, and rock formations.
 Unfortunately, since it was windy, I couldn’t take a kayak trip to Whalebone Bay or Walsingham Nature Reserve.

 For a total beach day, consider visiting one of the best beaches in Bermuda.
 There are 34 official beaches to choose from!

-Since there were so many things to do on the resort, I only left the property a few times.
-Yet I still feel like there were a ton of things that I did not get to experience including a game of tennis on the tennis court, going on a sunset cruise, lounging in the jacuzzi or spoiling myself at the Natura Spa.
+Honestly, since there were so many things to do on the resort, I only left the property a few times.
+Yet I still feel like there were a ton of things that I did not get to experience including a game of tennis on the tennis court, going on a sunset cruise, lounging in the jacuzzi and pampering myself at the Natura Spa.

 The possibilities for a memorable vacation in Bermuda are endless and I can’t wait to head back soon!

 Thanks again Grotto Bay Beach Resort for hosting my stay and welcoming me to Bermuda!